Hosting a Favorite Things party

 What type of food to eat at a Favorite Things party

-People always love yummy treats, but still want to be able to move around and chat with friends – so serve food that is easy to fit on a small appetiser plate.
+People always love yummy treats, but still want to be able to move around and chat with friends – so serving food that is easy to fit on a small appetizer plate.
 Soup is probably not the right choice for a party like this.

 By the end, everyone leaves with a small collection of new favorite things inspired by their friend’s recommendations!